mauritzerick/mauritzerick/README.md

 ### Hi there, I'm Mauritz Erick 👋

-## I'm a Full Stack Developer and a Tech Support!
+## I'm a Full Stack Developer and Tech Support!

 - 🌱 I’m currently learning everything!
 - ⚡ Always excited to work on absolutely anything related to tech.